Wyandanch station: History

 The LIRR believed moving the Deer Park station to Pineaire and eliminating the Wyandanch and Pinelawn stations would allow the faster electric trains to significantly reduce commuting times to Penn Station.
 The closing of the Wyandanch station would have meant that all LIRR trains would have sped through Wyandanch at speeds of up to 90 mph.
 This angered and united disparate groups in Wyandanch, prompting civic groups to mobilize residents to protest any termination of railroad service in Wyandanch.
 Working on a bipartisan basis, Senator Owen Johnson (R-West Babylon) and Assemblyman Patrick Halpin (D-Lindenhurst) convinced the MTA to maintain rail service in Wyandanch as well as Pinelawn.
 The LIRR agreed to add a fence along the tracks to prevent residents from crossing the tracks and touching the third rail, and built two steel crossover bridges at South 27th Street and at Deer Street, just east of the new station.

 The 1958 station was razed, and in 1987, a new station was built, along with new Ronkonkoma, Central Islip, Brentwood, and Deer Park stations.
-The new $667,000, unmanned Wyandanch station was erected by Slattery Associates (Farmingdale) on the site of the original 1875 Wyandanch station at Straight Path and Acorn Street.
+The new $667,000, unstaffed Wyandanch station was erected by Slattery Associates (Farmingdale) on the site of the original 1875 Wyandanch station at Straight Path and Acorn Street.
 The new station was larger than the 1958 structure it replaced.
 Of the five stations within the 1987 reconstruction project, Wyandanch station was moved closest to its previous location, specifically the original site of "West Deer Park" station.
 The LIRR started electric rail service in Wyandanch on January 18, 1988.

 On July 13, 2013, the LIRR and state and local elected officials broke ground on "Wyandanch Rising," a 40-acre transit-oriented development project that is to create an intermodal facility at the station, including a parking facility for 900 cars and a new station building; an apartment and retail complex is under construction.
 The expanded LIRR station is also intended to support the increased ridership anticipated when LIRR trains begin serving Grand Central station in 2018 (see East Side Access).

 As part of the Double Tracking Project completed in 2018, the LIRR constructed two new platforms and installed a snow melt system, a new pedestrian overpass with elevators to provide ADA-compliance, new canopies, new platform shelter, and add platform amenities such as help points and complimentary WiFi.
 The rebuilt station was designed by Urbahn Architects.